Planning for disconnected sites

 system:events

-for site-connected
+for site-connected and site-disconnected events.

-To list disconnected sites using supctl
+To list disconnected sites using supctl:

 supctl show system sites --where="connection-state/connected='false'" --fields=name

-is set to treat-as-error
+If when-disconnected is set to treat-as-error,

 alerts will be generated for disconnected sites.